kelsiesmurphy/pickup/README.md

 Pickup is a web application built with React and Java (Spring) for the capstone project of the CodeClan software professional development 16 week course.
 It allows communities to organise litter picking events and allow the users to track the litter collected in a leaderboard format.
 It was created in February/March 2023 by Kelsie Murphy, Kyle Fenlon and Josh Montgomery.

+You can view a live version of Pickup at https://www.joinpickup.co/

 <!-- BRIEF -->
 ### MVP